 Students have a major contribution to make in ensuring the quality of higher education and training provided in Irish universities.
-Regular and structured student feedback on their engagement with their studies and with broader university life, and on the quality and relevance of teaching, learning and other services, is important in contributing to this process.
+Regular and structured student feedback on their engagement with their studies and with broader university life, and on the quality and relevance of learning, teaching and other services, is important in contributing to this process.
 Students can also play an important role in influencing the design of curricula, and in reviewing and providing feedback on the use of these curricula.

-Through the IUA, the Irish universities participated during 2011-2012 in a major European project examining how universities across Europe track their students through undergraduate studies and into postgraduate studies and the labour market.
+Through the IUA, the Irish universities participated in 2011-2012 in a major European project examining how universities across Europe track their students through undergraduate studies and into postgraduate studies and the labour market.
 Reports and other information regarding this project, which also covers the topic of student feedback as part of this tracking process, can be found at www.eua.be/trackit.

-- undergraduate and postgraduate module evaluations
+- Undergraduate and postgraduate module evaluations;

-- specific topics, e.g. first year experience, student counselling, career services
+- Specific topics, e.g. first year experience, student counselling, career services;

-- specific services, e.g. catering, accommodation, transport
+- Specific services, e.g. catering, accommodation, transport;

-- international students.
+- International students.